Program Description (CLICK HERE FOR PDF VERSION)

 - a genuine interest in graduate training in the discipline of epidemiology which is well-articulated and supported by past behavior including prior choices made in training, volunteer and paid work experiences

 Epidemiologists are expected to bring expertise in quantitative research and evaluation methods to all settings in which they work.
-Applicants will be deemed inadmissible if they do not meet the minimum requirement of at least one undergraduate statistics course with a grade of B+ or higher.
+Applicants must meet the minimum requirement of at least one undergraduate statistics course with a grade of B+ or higher.
+In practice, however, successful applicants are most often those who have achieved at least an A- in an undergraduate statistics course and/or provide clear evidence of work experience using statistics.
 Students must ensure that the course (or courses) taken cover the required content areas.
 Please click here for details about the undergraduate statistics course.
-In practice, however, it is rare for an applicant to be admitted to the program without at least an A- in an undergraduate statistics course and/or clear evidence of work experience using statistics.

 Applicants whose overall academic standing does not meet the minimum general admission requirements of the School of Graduate Studies will need to improve their academic standing before applying.
+Where additional courses are taken, students should illustrate they are willing to challenge themselves in senior-level courses.
 However, grades are only part of the picture.
-Where additional courses are taken, students should illustrate they are willing to challenge themselves in senior and, if possible, graduate-equivalent courses.
 All applicants should seek experiences which develop the skills described above.
 For example, proof of the ability to write may be developed through appropriate courses or publishing papers.
 Additional mathematics and professional work with data analysis are also considered by the MPH Epidemiology Admissions Committee, particularly for applicants with greater experience.
 Where upgrading in statistics is considered, we encourage students to choose intermediate courses, relevant to applied research in biological or social sciences and with emphasis on computer applications.

 - CHL5004H begins earlier in September than regularly scheduled graduate courses.